Sean Love: Tampa Bay Buccaneers (second stint)

 On January 2, 1997, he signed a two-year contract with the Tampa Bay Buccaneers.
 He was cut on August 18.

 New York Jets

 Love was claimed off waivers by the New York Jets, before being traded to the Philadelphia Eagles a few days later in exchange for past considerations.

 Philadelphia Eagles

-Although he was cut before the start of the 1997 season, he was later brought back in November and was activated in 2 out of the final 6 games.
+Although he was cut by the Philadelphia Eagles prior to the start of the 1997 season, he was later brought back in November and was activated in two out of the final six games.
 He was re-signed in 1998, but was released in August.

 Orlando Rage

 On December 6, 2000, he was claimed from the P.A.S.S. pool by the Orlando Rage of the XFL.
 In 2001, he played in 10 games with 5 starts.
 The league was terminated on May 10, 2001.